sajanimenon/A-Car-Dealer-s-Dream/README.md

 Hit Submit => Thank you, you payment has been processed, take a look at your opportunities:

-Table of the customers name, address, and so on
+Table of the customers name, address, etc…

 The Map with your dealership and the leads

 Tools Used:
 - [Foundation](https://foundation.zurb.com/sites/docs/)